 - 2. Prepare the analyte flask by transferring 3 samples of your primary standard (KHP) into 3 different containers using the following guidelines: - a.
-Find the dried primary-standard grade potassium acid phthalate (KHP) you prepared and stored in the desiccator in your locker last week. - b.
-Using a folded paper strip to handle the vial, accurately weigh a 0.25-0.35 gram sample of dry KHP onto a weighing boat. - c.
-Using the appearance of the first weighed sample as a guide, accurately transfer two to three more samples of dry KHP into clean 125, 250, or 500 mL Erlenmeyer flasks through weighing by difference. - d.
-Quantitatively transfer the first weighed sample into a clean 125, 250, or 500 mL Erlenmeyer flask using a small amount of DI water from a wash bottle. - e.
+Using a folded paper strip to handle the vial, accurately weigh a 0.25-0.35 gram sample of dry KHP onto a weighing boat. - b.
+Using the appearance of the first weighed sample as a guide, accurately transfer two to three more samples of dry KHP into clean 125, 250, or 500 mL Erlenmeyer flasks through weighing by difference. - c.
+Quantitatively transfer the first weighed sample into a clean 125, 250, or 500 mL Erlenmeyer flask using a small amount of DI water from a wash bottle. - d.
 Add about 30 mL of DI water to each of the three flasks and swirl them gently until the solids dissolve.
 Use a wash bottle to rinse any solids or liquid on the sides of the flasks into the solution.